 1. Cut one section of tile mosaic that is 5 tiles wide x 3 tiles long.
 Because you’ll need an opening for the tissues, remove the centre tile.
 Then glue these tiles onto the top of the craft tissue box using a generous amount of T-Rex glue.
 You’ll notice the tiles overhang slightly along the edges.

-2. Next, cut 2 pieces of cardboard that are the same size as the two long sides of the tissue box.
+2. For this reason, I cut 2 pieces of cardboard that are the same size as the two long sides of the tissue box to pad these out.
 Glue one piece of cardboard on each long edge.
-This will simply help to pad out the width of the tissue box, avoiding the need to cut down the tiles on the top for the cleanest finish.
+This will avoid the need to cut down the tiles on the top for the cleanest finish.

 3. Then place a section of tile mosaic that is 3 tiles wide x 5 tiles long onto the long side of the tissue box.
 Using your sharpie, mark where the tile meets the base of the tissue box.
 So you can get the cleanest cut, draw a straight guide line across.